 “Online issues have not spilled over into the school building this year, which creates a safer environment for our kids.”

 Since we’re now proactive about these topics, kids can identify and solve problems online before they escalate.
 Now, it’s impossible to know if all of the students are behaving appropriately online all the time, but online issues have not spilled over into the school building this year, which creates a safer environment for our kids.
 Teaching digital citizenship on Nearpod makes my students feel like they can express themselves honestly and not feel embarrassed or scared of the reactions of others.
-That makes Nearpod lessons much more powerful than using the paper-based lessons, because the kids have an added sense of security to be themselves because their answers will be shared anonymously.
-Even when you create a classroom community where teachers and student shave high expectations and respect for each other, there are still kids who shy away from sharing their thoughts.
-I find that kids respond better if they can write without the fear of judgement, then they’re confident and excited when I share their answer.
+That makes Nearpod lessons much more powerful than using the paper-based lessons because the kids have an added sense of security to be themselves because their answers will be shared anonymously.
+Even when you create a classroom community where teachers and students share high expectations and respect for each other, there are still kids who shy away from sharing their thoughts.
+I find that kids respond better if they can write without the fear of judgement.
+They’re confident and excited when I share their answers.
 It’s awesome to look over and see the smiles on my shy students’ faces when their answer appears in front of their classmates.
 It allows the class to see the value of diverse perspectives and start a discussion around the topic of the lesson rather than the student whose answer is shared.

 Educational technology coach.
 Pasadena Unified School District, Pasadena, CA.